nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 **Date:** 2025-11-16

 Phase 3 was formally defined as the ISO / USB image builder milestone for Screaming Penguin.
 The roadmap and ISO build plan were updated to describe a GPT-based raw image with a bootable read-only partition and a writable FAT32 `/config` partition.
 This phase is explicitly limited to producing the installer image itself, leaving target disk installation and configuration logic to later milestones.

+## Entry 004 — Phase 3 Image Builder Implementation

+**Date:** 2025-11-16

+Implemented the Screaming Penguin raw image builder (Phase 3).
+Added tools/make_installer_iso.sh, Makefile build targets, and the QEMU smoke test harness.
+The builder safely creates a GPT-based image with a bootable partition and a writable FAT32 /config partition entirely within local files.
+No destructive operations target real block devices.
+The resulting image boots in QEMU and reaches the Phase 2 installer skeleton.